 Still, one thing made me sad: The stories weren't chronicled.
 There was no book about 1928 and there needed to be--in fact, it was overdue.
 I knew how much newer designers would benefit from the lessons learned by Mel Bernie and his partner, Richard Wallen, because they worked at first with nothing but dust in their pockets--and still found success.

 Mel thought the book was a good idea.
 He also thought I should be the one to write it, because of the love I'd grown to have for his company.
 Much as he and his partner did all those years ago, I embarked on the writing endeavor without knowing how difficult it would be; but also like them, I dealt with the issues and kept going.
 Appropriately, the book is called Making it 1928: The Story of the 1928 Jewelry Company.

 The book's manuscript is done, and now I'm deciding where the photos will go.
 Soon the manuscript and photos will be sent to the publisher, and the book should be ready sometime in January, 2020.

 At this time, I am not accepting pre-orders on the first printing as it will be a small one.
 But arrangements for a secondary printing will be made very soon thereafter, and at that time I can do pre-orders as well as keep books available for those who would like to purchase a signed copy.

-When released, Making it 1928: The Story of the 1928 Jewelry Company will be for sale here at B’sue Boutiques, as well as at www.1928.com, their company website.
+When released, Making it 1928: The Story of the 1928 Jewelry Company will be for sale here at B’sue Boutiques.
 Everyone who requests it will also be able to purchase a signed copy.